This is a test.

 Always pick up after your four-legged friend!
 Many dog parks offer waste baggies for this purpose.
 However, you may want to stash some in your car, just in case they’re out.

-What factors should you consider when choosing a dog park?
+What amenities should you look for in a good park?

 Please reach out to us, your Brampton, ON vet clinic, anytime.
 We’re here to help!
 Learn more about our comprehensive veterinary services to ensure your furry friend stays healthy and happy, both at the dog park and at home.